bbauska/W3Cx-5of5/README.md

 26. 6
 </pre>

-It is possible to have different arrays with different lengths and different types of element in an array:
+<p>It is possible to have different arrays with different lengths and different types
+of element in an array:</p>

 <pre>
 1.  &gt; var a = &lbrack;&rbrack;;